Tutorial shows how to delete a file or directory in Java using NIO API’s java.nio.file.Files

 method deletes the file specified using the Path

 instance.
 It returns a boolean value indicating whether the file was deleted or not.
+Similar to

 method, for UNIX-based file systems, if the Path